Professional gridiron football: Alternate leagues: 2009–2015, 2019–future

 The United Football League began play in 2009 with an abbreviated "Premiere Season" that featured four teams, two on each coast, in a six-week schedule.
 The UFL, which mostly featured former NFL players, marked the first professional fall league other than the National Football League to play in the United States since the World Football League in the mid-1970s.
 All UFL games aired on Versus and HDnet; every game was also webcast.
 The league returned in 2010 with a new expansion team in Omaha, Nebraska and an eight-game, ten-week schedule.
 From there, however, the UFL collapsed, cutting both its 2011 and 2012 seasons short after four weeks of play and failing to pay most of its bills in a timely manner.

 The Stars Football League began play as a four-team league on June 30, 2011, with an eight-week schedule, and played three abbreviated seasons.
 The Fall Experimental Football League, an explicitly minor league operating on a sort of "extended preseason" approach, played two seasons before being replaced with The Spring League, which is non-professional.
 Numerous other professional leagues attempted to launch in the late 2000s and early 2010s but never materialized, including the All American Football League, the United National Gridiron League and A-11 Football League.

 In 2018, the two leading figures behind the original XFL announced their re-entry into the professional football market with rival leagues: former NBC head Dick Ebersol attached to the Alliance of American Football to begin play in 2019; it collapsed amid financial shortfalls and disputes partway through its lone season.
 Vince McMahon reacquired the XFL intellectual property rights and launched a second version of the XFL in 2020 to somewhat greater success and reception before a massive coronavirus pandemic wiped out most sporting activity in the United States in March 2020, cutting the XFL's season short halfway through, which eventually led to the league filing for bankruptcy and selling to a consortium led by Dany Garcia and Dwayne Johnson.
 The Spring League then rebranded itself as a second incarnation of the United States Football League in the 2022 offseason, returning to a professional format.
 The XFL (which resumed play in 2023 under Johnson and Garcia ownership) and USFL merged in 2024 to become a new league also named the United Football League.
+Though the XFL and USFL continued to operate as conferences in the merged league for the next two seasons, the sale of a plurality stake in the league to Mike Repole following the 2025 season led to the elimination of the conference structure and, by 2027, all of the remaining USFL teams.